Cordyceps is a genus of parasitic fungi that grows on the larvae of insects.

-By the end of the study, VO2 max had increased by 7% in participants who had taken CS-4, while participants given the placebo pill showed no change.
-VO2 max is a measurement used to determine fitness level (4).
+By the end of the study, VO2 max had increased by 7% in participants who had taken CS-4, while participants given the placebo pill showed no change (3).

 While researchers found no change in VO2 max in either group, participants given CS-4 improved other measures of exercise performance.

 One study also tested the effects of a Cordyceps-containing mushroom blend on exercise performance in younger adults (

 After three weeks, participants’ VO2 max had increased by 11%, compared to a placebo.

 However, the current research suggests Cordyceps are not effective at improving exercise performance in trained athletes (

 Cordyceps have been shown to improve measures of exercise performance in older and younger adults, but not in well-trained athletes.

 The elderly have traditionally used Cordyceps to reduce fatigue and boost strength and sex drive.

 Researchers believe their antioxidant content may explain their anti-aging potential (